benharri/benhh.com/blogposts/conventions/rnc-day-four.md

   - National Conventions
   - Politics
 ---
+__UPDATE__ looks like an article of convention notes by two of our reporters ran in the [Mining Journal](http://www.miningjournal.net/page/content.detail/id/643873/Notes-from-the-convention-hall.html?nav=5192)!

 ### This is a collection of some of my thoughts from watching various speakers at the conventions.
 No editing here...

 guy shouts under __GOD__ during the pledge of allegiance